What is Altmetric?

 How do I access Altmetric

 If accessing from off campus, click on "Sign In" at the top right of the screen.
-You will need to log in with a "schulich.uwo.ca" email and password.
+You may need to create an account using your "schulich.uwo.ca" or "uwo.ca" email.

 If you have difficulty accessing Altmetric, contact firstname.lastname@example.org.